ddmdgit/Applicability/README.md

 There are three algorithms included in this repository (01.Apriori, 02.FP Growth, 03-Novel BTPM).

-These algorithms are developed to run on Jupyter notebook.
+These algorithms were developed to run on Jupyter notebook.

 In Algorithm - 03 BTMP following modifications required to be done when run time.